Headless CRM: How It Works and When to Build One

 Step 3: Compliance review, where applicable

 For healthcare clients, this step covers HIPAA-compliant data architecture at the API and database layer, including role-based access control, audit logging, and encryption at rest and in transit.
-For clients in financial services or education, equivalent regulatory requirements are reviewed at this stage before frontend development begins.
+Financial services and education clients go through the equivalent regulatory review here, before any frontend work starts.

 Step 4: AI-assisted development and phased frontend delivery

-SolGuruz uses AI-assisted development tooling during the build phase to accelerate repetitive code generation, API documentation, and test coverage.
-The core backend and first frontend are delivered together.
-Additional frontends are built in phases, with each one consuming the same API layer.
-This keeps the scope manageable and gives clients a working system to test and iterate on before the full build is complete.
+Our developers use AI-assisted tooling through the build phase to speed up repetitive code generation, API documentation, and test coverage.
+We ship the core backend and the first frontend together.
+Each additional frontend follows in its own phase, consuming the same API layer.
+So you get a working system to test well before the full build lands.

 Step 5: Integration and handoff

-SolGuruz handles EHR, ERP, and marketing platform integrations within the same engagement.
-At handoff, the client owns the full codebase, the data, and the documentation.
-There are no vendor lock-in clauses and no ongoing licensing fees tied to the build itself.
+We handle EHR, ERP, and marketing platform integrations inside the same engagement.
+At handoff, you own the full codebase, the data, and the documentation.
+The build carries no lock-in clauses and no ongoing licensing fees.

 What are the Real-Life Use Cases of Headless CRM?